Balance Keys, Balance Data Collection Software

 *2 Supported in Ver.
 3.1.1 and later.

 To the website for downloading Balance Keys, the electronic balance data collection software Ver.
-3.1.1
+3.1.1 and later.

 - Data can be imported directly into applications (such as Excel) in Windows®.

 Data can be imported from multiple balances (up to three balances).Note: This software can be used on computers without a serial port as long as there is a USB port.
 (A special optional kit is required.)